amrit16451/Mumbai-House-Price-Prediction/Readme.md

 - **Area**,
 - **Price**, with units in Lakhs or Crores

 Prices are first converted to a uniform unit (₹ Crore), and categorical values are label encoded.
-After preprocessing, an XGBoost model is trained and evaluated.
+After preprocessing, an CATBoost model is trained and evaluated.

 ---